quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part27_Quantization.md

 :p How can you serve a LoRA-finetuned model?
 ??x
-You can serve a LoRA-finetuned model by merging the LoRA weights A and B into the original model to create the new matrix \(W'\) prior to serving, or by keeping them separate for greater flexibility during inference.
+You can serve a LoRA-finetuned model by merging the LoRA weights A and B into the original model to create the new matrix $W'$ prior to serving, or by keeping them separate for greater flexibility during inference.
 Merging adds no extra computation during inference, thus no additional latency. x??

 ---